 The Ferencz international justice Initiative

 The Ferencz Initiative recognizes that justice and accountability for atrocity crimes can take many different forms in different contexts.
 While it will often require prosecuting those most responsible in a court of law, it may also involve efforts to discover the truth of what has happened, to preserve the memories of those affected, and ultimately to seek healing and reconciliation.
-Understanding how best to achieve justice and accountability in different situations requires the direct input of affected individuals and communities.
+Understanding how best to achieve justice and accountability in different situations requires the direct input of affected individuals, communities, and their representatives.